gluciano/contactform-sendgrid-node/README.md

 ## Installing

-### Save 'sendgrid-app' to a local repository
+### Save 'contactform-sendgrid-node' to a local repository

 Follow these steps to get your local development envirnoment running.

-Save this app (i.e. - 'sendgrid-app' folder) to the local directory you'll be using for this project.
+Save this app (i.e. - 'contactform-sendgrid-node' folder) to the local directory you'll be using for this project.

-In terminal, open the 'sendgrid-app' folder:
+In terminal, open the 'contactform-sendgrid-node' folder:

 ```
-cd YOUR_LOCAL_PATH/sendgrid-app
+cd YOUR_LOCAL_PATH/contactform-sendgrid-node
 ```

 ### Install all node module dependencies (package.json)